Red meat causes cancer, diabetes, and heart disease – so says the media.

 One of the best ways to improve levels of inflammation is to decrease omega-6 fatty acids and increase omega-3 fatty acids.
 Grain-fed and grass-fed beef have similar levels of omega-6 fatty acids.
 But grass-fed beef has 2-5x the amount of omega-3 fatty acids.
 (12)

-One study found that those with chronic fatigue had lowered levels of omega-3 fatty acids and elevated levels of omega-6 fatty acids.
-(14) The same study found that fatigue, depression, and pain levels all increased as levels of omega-6 and 9 increased.
+One study found that those with chronic fatigue had lower levels of omega-3 fatty acids and elevated levels of omega-6 fatty acids.
+(14) The same study found that fatigue, depression, and pain levels all increased as levels of omega-6 and omega-9 increased.
 Clearly, there is a very strong correlation between CFS and fatty acid balance.

 A simple way to skew this balance back in your favor is to swap your grain-fed beef for grass-fed.
-This simple step is likely to increase your omega-3 fatty acids.
-Thus potentially lowering your fatigue levels!
+This simple step is likely to increase your omega-3 fatty acids and possibly lower your fatigue levels!

 Cholesterol levels, red meat, & fatigue

-Those with chronic fatigue have been shown to have altered cholesterol profiles when compared to healthy controls.
+The cholesterol profiles of people with chronic fatigue are different when compared to healthy controls.
 (15, 16, 17) While I think this far more of a correlation than any sort of causal relationship, it’s worth noting that grass-fed beef will improve your cholesterol (lipid) profile.
-There are 3 different types of saturated fats found in red meat: (18)
+There are three different types of saturated fats found in red meat: (18)

 - Stearic acid,